send mail

 1. Jan Willem de Groot - chairman

-2. Albertus S. Alting - secretary
+2. Albertus S. Alting - secretary, and

-3. Abel D. Bos - treasurer.
+3. Abel Dick Bos - treasurer.

-Jan Willem de Groot is a lawyer in the Netherlands.
-Jan Willem has practiced as an attorney-at-law ('advocaat') for over 35 years.
-As a Dutch attorney, he advised both local and foreign clients.
 Jan Willem is one of the initiators and one of the three founders of the Dutch Law Institute.
 Jan Willem, as the Chairman of the Institute's Board, is responsible for providing the overall strategic direction for the Institute, including setting its goals and objectives, and developing plans and policies to achieve them.
 In addition, he is responsible for managing the day-to-day activities of the Institute, overseeing its operations and ensuring that they are carried out efficiently and effectively.

 Jan Willem works closely with the other members of the Board and the Institute's management team to develop and implement programs, projects, and initiatives that further the Institute's mission and goals.
 He also represents the Institute in external forums, such as conferences and other legal events, and builds relationships with key stakeholders in the legal world, including government officials, donors, and partners.
 Overall, Jan Willem plays a vital role in ensuring that the Institute operates smoothly, achieves its objectives, and shall be a respected leader in the field of Dutch civil law.